ByAliaksandr/gdl/README.md

 Events are published by `createEventPublisher` function (see `src/events/event-publisher.ts`);
 `createEventPublisher` dispatches an action which updates the datalayer via reducers functions.
 There are two Redux Toolkit's slices: `appInfoSlice` (see `src/data-layer/page-info-slice.ts`) and `appInfoSlice` (see `src/data-layer/app-info-slice.ts`).
 These slices update datalayer object with page and app data. `AnalyticsTracker` (see `src/analytics/analytics-tracker.ts`) detects changes in datalayer and sends data to analytics platform.

 The `AnalyticsDebbuger` class is used for debugging purposes.
-Debugging mechanism is activated by executing `window.gdl.debbug()` in browser console.
+Debugging mechanism is activated by executing `window.gdl.debbug()` in the browser console.

 # Requirements results overview

-Below is an results overview the 4 individual requirements of the assignment.
+Below is the results overview of the 4 individual requirements of the assignment.

 1. Implement logic which updates the data layer according to the specifications. (&check;)
 2. Implement the "Analytics" tracker functionality according to the specifications. (&check;)